NuGet/docs.microsoft.com-nuget/docs/Quickstart/includes/publish-errors.md

 Errors from the `push` command typically indicate the problem.
 For example, you may have forgotten to update the version number in your project and are therefore trying to publish a package that already exists.

-You'll also see errors when trying to publish a package using an identifier that already exists on the host.
+You also see errors when trying to publish a package using an identifier that already exists on the host.
 The name "AppLogger", for example, already exists.
 In such a case, the `push` command gives the following error:

 ```output
 Response status code does not indicate success: 403 (The specified API key is invalid, has expired, or does not have permission to access the specified package.).